Am0rphous/Awesome/Artificial Intelligence/README.md

 - [Twitter Sentiment Visualisations](https://github.com/Lissy93/twitter-sentiment-visualisation) - The R&D of a sentiment analysis module, and the implementation of it on real-time social media data, to generate a series of live visual representations of sentiment towards a specific topic or by location in order to find trends.

 ## Speech

+- [MockingBird](https://github.com/babysor/MockingBird) - 🚀AI拟声: 5秒内克隆您的声音并生成任意语音内容 Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [OpenVoice](https://github.com/myshell-ai/OpenVoice) - Instant voice cloning by MyShell.
+- [Project DeepSpeech](https://github.com/mozilla/DeepSpeech) - DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
+- [Seamless_communication](https://github.com/facebookresearch/seamless_communication) - Foundational Models for State-of-the-Art Speech and Text Translation

 ## Video
 - [Rerender A Video](https://github.com/williamyang1991/Rerender_A_Video) - Rerender A Video: Zero-Shot Text-Guided Video-to-Video Translation